Key takeaways:

 Rhode Island

-Electricians are required to be licensed to legally perform electrical work in Rhode Island.
+Electricians must be licensed to legally perform electrical work in Rhode Island.
 Licenses are provided by the Rhode Island Department of Labor and Training Division of Workforce Regulation and Safety, Division of Professional Regulations Unit.

-To gain a journeyman license, applicants must complete a four-year apprenticeship program and pass the licensing exam.
+To gain a journeyperson license, applicants must have four years of work experience, complete 576 hours of an approved training program, and pass the licensing exam.

-To get an electrical contractor license, applicants must work for two years as a licensed journeyman and pass the licensing exam.
+To get an electrical contractor license, applicants must have a total of six years of experience, with two years as a licensed journeyman, and pass the licensing exam.

 South Carolina